janelia-flyem/NeuTu/README.md

 ## Installation

 NeuTu can be installed on a Mac or Linux machine.
-Its binary releases are available as [conda packages] (https://anaconda.org/flyem-forge/neutu).
+Its binary releases are available as [conda packages](https://anaconda.org/flyem-forge/neutu).
 You can install it manually with conda commands or through the setup script.

 ### Use Script (The Easiest Way)